openstack/python-openstackclient/doc/source/command-objects/subnet.rst

 .. option:: --ip-version {4, 6}

-    List only subnets of given IP version in output
+    List only subnets of given IP version in output.
+    Allowed values for IP version are 4 and 6.

 subnet set
 ----------